-Simple, eat a diet rich in whole-foods rich in wide array of micronutrients (I have articles about almost all vitamins and minerals and what foods have high amounts here) and take a high-quality multivitamin to balance out all the gaps (this is my personal favorite and I talk more about vitamin and mineral supplementation in this article).
+Simple, eat a diet rich in whole-foods rich in wide array of micronutrients (I have articles about almost all vitamins and minerals and what foods have high amounts here) and take a high-quality multivitamin to balance out all the gaps (I talk more about vitamin and mineral supplementation in this article).

 5. Carb-Rich Diet

 If you hopped on the keto bandwagon and bought into the low-carb hype that skyrocketed a few years ago, you may be greatly harming your hormonal health and beard growing potential.